a-h-ismail/libtmsolve/FUNCTIONS.md

 ## Introduction

-This library has three function types: real, complex and extended.
+This library has four function types: real, complex, extended and runtime (user defined).

 - Real and complex functions take one argument and returns a value.
 - Extended functions can take zero or more arguments.
+- Runtime functions are created by the user during runtime, and are lost on calculator shutdown.

 ## Real and Complex Functions